Reducing Marketplace Interference Bias Via Shadow Prices: Secondary metrics: proofs

-Because the primal solution is nondegenerate, the above system of linear equations consists of $n_d+n_s$ equations which uniquely determine the optimal dual solution.
-We can write this system in matrix form as
+\begin{proof}[Proof of Proposition~\ref{prop:secondary-cs}.] \textbf{Step 1:} We start with $\bm{x^*}$, the unique and nondegenerate optimal primal solution to $\Phi_\tau(\bm{d},\bm{s})$, and write down the complementary slackness conditions on the optimal dual variables: { } Because the primal solution is nondegenerate, the above system of linear equations consists of {$|\mathcal{U}|+|\mathcal{A}|$} equations which uniquely determine the optimal dual solution.
+We can write this system in matrix form as {

-Each row of the matrix $\bm{M}$ is a sparse vector, and all nonzero entries are equal to 1.
-The first few rows (corresponding to $x_{i,j}^*>0$) have two ones, while the last rows are $n_d+n_s$-dimensional unit vectors.
-Meanwhile, the vector $\tilde{\bm{v}}$ consists of two parts: first, the sequence of $v_{i,j}$ corresponding to $x_{i,j}^*>0$, then a sequence of zeros.
+Each row of the matrix $\bm{M}$ is a sparse vector, and all nonzero entries are equal to 1 or -1.
+The first $|\mathcal{A}|$ rows have exactly three nonzeros, while the last $|\mathcal{U}|$ rows are $(|\mathcal{U}|+|\mathcal{A}|)$-dimensional unit vectors.
+Meanwhile, the vector $\bm{v'}$ consists of two parts: first, the sequence of $v_{u,w}$ corresponding to $x_{u,w}^*>0$, then a sequence of zeros. }